 When it came to SEO, Magento was relatively friendly - most brands were okay with this.
 The solution allowed users to create search engine friendly URL's, as well as gather metadata for the featured products and categories.
 Aside from featuring a Google sitemap, users could access the Google Content API, as well as view the most popular search terms.

-On the other hand, most search marketing managers argued that BigCommerce is the more SEO friendly solution - particularly since it features a sitemap, as well as the robots.txt file.
-In addition to product specific SEO keywords, both alt tags and image descriptions are easily accessible and able to be customized through the GUI backend.
+On the other hand, BigCommerce SEO companies argued that BigCommerce SEO is the better solution, particularly since it features a sitemap and the robots.txt file.
+In addition to product specific SEO keywords, both alt tags and image descriptions are easily customizeable through the GUI back-end.
 BigCommerce also allows users to change title tags, headers, and automatically create SEO friendly URLs.
 Users would also get native Google Shopping, 301 redirects, and file hosting features on quick CDNs with many other mission-critical site configuration options.

-Although various apps and integrations offered social sharing, as well as buttons and cues for selling on Magento, they did not offer any social media features built-into the system.
-In this area, BigCommerce was also a winning option; offering a native Facebook Shop.
+There are various apps and integrations that offer social sharing and buttons for selling on Magento, they do not offer any social media features built-into the system.
+In this area, BigCommerce has a winning option.
+They offer a native Facebook Shop.
 BigCommerce also allows users to publish a Facebook "Like" button on their products and integrates natively with trendy 3rd party tools like Klaviyo Email Automation (more on that in our next release!).

-Although Magento offered endless options for selling on other channels, this feature required a lot of development know-how and created additional overhead expenses very quickly.
+Although Magento offers endless options for selling on other channels, this feature required a lot of development know-how and created additional overhead expenses very quickly.

-BigCommerce, on the other hand, had built-in support for Google Shopping, Amazon, eBay, and other storefronts, making it the perfect choice for brand teams to quickly integrate and push feeds from their stores.
+BigCommerce, on the other hand, has built-in support for Google Shopping, Amazon, eBay, and other storefronts, making it the perfect choice for brand teams and BigCommerce store designers to quickly integrate and push feeds from their stores.
 No additional coding or technical experience was necessary, and as a result, the decision to move forward with the platform was clear.

-This was a big selling point we heard over and over; teams wanted to self-manage their inventory, and having to rely on hiring a full-time developer, or retain an agency full-time was not always the preferred option.
+This is a big selling point pointed out by teams who want to self-manage their inventory without having to rely on hiring a full-time developer.

-The performance of Magento builds depended entirely on the hosting environment, build-quality, and server set-up.
-Each element could greatly impact the quality of the customer’s experience, and not always was this ecosystem chosen correctly from the get-go.
-Often Magento customers were also left paying for services they didn’t need, or not having services they did (like load balancing for the Black Friday shopping rush).
-BigCommerce, on the other hand, overcomes these inconsistencies Day 1 by taking care of all the uncertainties out of the box.
+The performance of Magento builds depends entirely on the hosting environment, build-quality, and server set-up.
+Each element can greatly impact the quality of the customer’s experience.
+If management chooses the wrong apps and integrations for the store ecosystem, often Magento customers must pay for services they don't need, or not having enough services such as load balancing for the Black Friday shopping rush.
+BigCommerce, on the other hand, overcomes these inconsistencies Day 1 by taking care of all the uncertainties up front with out-of-the-box solutions.

-Both BigCommerce and Magento provided a relatively comparable set of features like template customization and broad stroke capabilities.
+Both BigCommerce and Magento provid a relatively comparable set of features like template customization and broad stroke capabilities.
 However, there were other areas of difference frequently noted in this review.

 Abandoned Cart Reminders

-The abandoned cart system provided natively by BigCommerce was rated one of best.
-This feature allowed users to create and send out automated emails to any website visitor who went through the sales funnel and left without making a purchase.
-Magento did not come with any built-in abandonment products, which meant, yet again, that brand teams needed to search for a 3rd party application, connect through developers, and customize HTML as well as other feature sets.
-This created a hefty additional workload that many said was unnecessary.
+The abandoned cart system provided natively by BigCommerce is rated one of best.
+This feature allows users to create and send out automated emails to any website visitor who went through the sales funnel and left without making a purchase.
+Magento does not come with any built-in cart abandonment products.
+Brand teams need to search for a 3rd party application, connect through developers, and customize HTML as well as other feature sets.
+This creates a hefty additional workload that many users say is unnecessary.

-BigCommerce also came with proper built-in blogging functionality, which made it a vital consideration for brand managers when comparing BigCommerce and self-hosted Magento.
-Although Magento allowed users to crowbar third-party blogging tools, the built-in solution offered by BigCommerce was neat, simple, and more suitable for companies requiring platform stability.
-SEO-friendly URL structures at both product and blog levels were also noted as a benefit.
+BigCommerce also comes with proper built-in blogging functionality, which made it a vital consideration for brand managers when comparing BigCommerce vs. Magento.
+Although Magento allows users to crowbar third-party blogging tools, the built-in solution offered by BigCommerce is neat, simple, and more suitable for companies requiring content management.
+SEO-friendly URL structures at both product and blog levels are a benefit.

 Demo, Decide, and Deploy

-So what would a survey be if we didn’t have a conclusion or action items, right?
-Well, in this case, the point is that everyone has different criteria with which they judge their needs or wants.
-For some managers, cost was the final deciding factor, for others it was the built-in Omni-Channel, and yet for others, 24/7 Tech Support was a big deal.
-We can’t say if BigCommerce is or isn’t the right solution for your business, but we can definitely talk about it.
+Everyone has different criteria with which they judge their needs or wants.
+For some managers, cost is the final deciding factor, for others it was the built-in omni-channel, and yet for others, 24/7 tech support is a big issue.

-If you have questions or would like to go through a personalized demo with the Eventige Brand Teams, please reach out via the form below and schedule a consultation.
+If you have questions or would like to experience a personalized demo on how best to re-platform for your Enterprise, ask our certified BigCommerce developers.
+Please reach out via the form below and schedule a consultation.
 We will provide scope documentation, and help you determine what SaaS product is the best fit for you and marketing ecosystem.
-BigCommerce is also there to lean on, so don’t hesitate to reach out to their client services team for help on making the final decision on features, or how best to re-platform for your Enterprise.